 IV Basic Procedures Course

-IV Basic Course Objectives:
+IV Basic Course Objectives

--To develop confidence in doing IV therapies.
+To develop confidence in doing IV therapies.

--To practice IV access, IV and IM administration.
+To practice IV access, IV and IM administration.

--To become knowledgeable of all the information on the IV Basic Summary Chart.
+To become knowledgeable of all the information on the IV Basic Summary Chart.

-Learning Aids:
+Learning Aids

-Action Learning:
+Action Learning

-Prep and administer IM injection’s.
 Prep and administer an IV solution.

 Practice and obtain 5 angiocath insertions and 5 butterfly insertions